Music

 2 Credits (2)

 Lesson planning, curriculum, teaching methodology, materials, and procedures for teaching music in an elementary school.
 Emphasis on methodology of Koday and Orff, teaching in a multicultural setting, and developing reflective practitioners.
 This course requires field experience in the public schools.
-Restricted to: Music Education majors.
+May be repeated up to 2 credits.

-Prerequisite(s): A grade of C or better in MUSC 1410 and passing the TEP exam.
+Prerequisite: A grade of C or better in MUSC 1410.

 MUSC 349.
 Secondary Music Methods